susheelsk/image-background-removal/README.md

-# Removing the background from portrait photos using Tensorflow
+# Tool to remove the background from the portrait using Tensorflow

-This script removes the background from an input image.
+A tool to remove a background from a portrait image using Tensorflow

 ### Dependencies
 ```	tensorflow, pillow, tqdm, numpy, scipy ```